Modellfan/libopeninv-arduino/README.md

 - 🔒 **Deterministic, static embedded firmware** — no runtime parameter mutation inside the microcontroller
 - 🧩 **Type safety** across supported types:
   - `float`, `int`, `byte`, `bool`, `enum`
+- 🚫 **Dynamic strings are intentionally unsupported** to keep payload sizes predictable; prefer fixed-size C strings stored in dedicated buffers when needed.
 - 🔍 **Self-descriptive parameters** — each knows its name, type, and metadata at runtime
 - 🚫 **No redundant definitions** (no duplicated names or IDs)
 - 🧮 **Simple, unified access syntax**